Smit International: History

-Dutch marine engineer Boskalis made an indicative €1.11 billion takeover offer for Smit on 15 September 2008.
-Despite the offer being promptly rejected by Smit's board, Boskalis subsequently built a stake of over 25% in the firm and expressed a continuing desire to buy a number of its business units.
-A revised offer from Boskalis of €1.35 billion, coupled with a pledge to retain the Smit name and its distinct operations, was accepted by the firm's board in January 2010, with Boskalis declaring its offer unconditional that March having reached share ownership of 90%.
-Smit's shares were delisted from the Amsterdam Stock Exchange on 4 May 2010.
+On 15 September 2008, Boskalis made a €1.11 billion takeover offer for Smit.
+Despite the offer being rejected by Smit's board, Boskalis subsequently built a stake of over 25% in Smit and expressed a continuing desire to buy a number of its business units.
+A revised offer from Boskalis of €1.35 billion, coupled with a pledge to retain the Smit name and its distinct operations, was accepted by the board in January 2010, with Boskalis declaring its offer unconditional that March having increased its shareholding to 90%.
+Smit's shares were delisted from Euronext Amsterdam on 4 May 2010.

+In February 2018, Britain's Defence Equipment and Support agency signed a deal with Smit International Scotland for the delivery of vessels for safety and training purposes to the Ministry of Defence.
+One year later, the company, along with Donjon Marine Co., was awarded a contract to provide salvage services for the United States Navy across the majority of the western hemisphere.

 Corporate structure

 The company consist of four divisions, in order of revenue: